11 Questions a Logistics Specialist Needs to Ask

 Preparation is critical for the success of your import/export movement

 1. What is your commodity?
 Is it perishable or non-perishable?
 There's a big difference between shipping bananas versus screwdrivers.
 A transportation company must know exactly what you are shipping, your point of origin, and your point of destination.
 They will also need to know if the shipment is hazardous or requires temperature controls.

 2. What is your product's commodity number?
 You can look this up in the appropriate directory at your local international small business association office.
 A commodity number (generally known as an "HS/Schedule B product description") allows for easy classification by customs officials.
 It's important to be as specific as possible when determining your product classification because transportation rates vary widely, even among products you'd expect to fall in the same category.
 If you're unable to determine the appropriate number, the logistics specialist will calculate an accurate shipping quote based on your product description.

-If your product is already a standard export but you're sending it to a new market, a logistics specialist will take your commodity number and assign an appropriate tariff number.
+If your product is already a standard export, but you're sending it to a new market, a logistics specialist will take your commodity number and assign an appropriate tariff number.
 That number will be filed as the industry standard for all subsequent exports of that commodity to that location.
 Every time you export that product to that country, you must use the assigned tariff number to ensure you get the same rate.
 The same is true when you reverse the transaction and import the product.

 3. Are you shipping by air or by ocean?
 There's a huge difference between the delivery time when shipping products by air, which can be delivered same day (even if it's fresh fish) from one continent to another.
 You'll need to know beforehand any expiration dates of products you're shipping.

 4. How many cartons do you plan to ship?
 You need to make sure that everything that leaves point A arrives in point B, especially if you're shipping a lot of cartons of varying sizes.

 5. What size cartons?
 This will need to be figured out both in linear dimensions (including height, length, width) and in cubic meters.